liuben10/vibe/README.md

 ###Instructions

+TODO: Fill out this readme as you go through.

 Instructions are left intentionally vague so that you have to learn how to figure out how to setup this project.

 Lookup how to clone a git repository to find out how to clone this repository.